 Planning Interdisciplinary Units follows the same procedures as planning MYP units, with the exception of a few differences.

 Under the Classes tab, select the class in question.
 Next, select the Tasks & Units tab.
 To add a new unit, click on Add Unit, or select an existing unit and click the unit title and then Edit for the section you wish to edit.
 Interdisciplinary Units need to be marked as such in the Summary section.

 Mark as Interdisciplinary Unit

-Within the Summary section, open the dropdown for Additional Subjects to select the subject(s) this unit is to be shared with.
+Within the Summary section, select the Interdisciplinary Unit type to open the dropdown for Additional Subjects.
+There, select the subject(s) this unit is to be shared with.
 This marks the unit as Interdisciplinary Unit.

-Adding at least one subject will then enable the Forms of Integration and Explanation options.
+Selecting the Interdisciplinary Unit type will then enable the Forms of Integration and Purpose of the Integration options.